Also available as a 'Wild' module

 Finally, we will analyse the impact that filmmaking had on the art of writing, assessing the extent to which contemporary novels are often already written with the big screen in mind.

 We will focus on emblematic contemporary adaptations such as Collodi's Pinocchio, adapted, among others, by Roberto Benigni, Baricco's Novecento, adapted by Tornatore (La leggenda del pianist sull'oceano), Ammaniti's Io non ho paura, adapted by Gabriele Salvatores, and Saviano's Gomorra, adapted by Matteo Garrone for the big screen and by Stefano Sollima for the television.

 This module appears in:

 Total Contact Hours: 20

 Method of assessment

-- Film: La leggenda del pianista sull'oceano (Tornatore)
+La leggenda del pianista sull'oceano (1998).
+[Film] Italy: Giuseppe Tornatore, Sciarlò.

-1) To display a systematic, detailed and cogent understanding of contemporary and classic works of Italian literature and their cinematic adaptations
+- Demonstrate a systematic, details and cogent understanding of contemporary and classic works of Italian literature and their cinematic adaptations;

-2) To demonstrate an ability to describe and comment on major critical debates on Italian cinema and literature and relate Italian film adaptations to a wider European and extra-European context
+- Demonstrate an ability to describe and comment on major critical debates on Italian cinema and literature, and relate Italian film adaptations to a wider European and extra-European context;

-3) To deploy accurately established and discipline-specific techniques of analysis and enquiry in the exploration of Italian literary and cinematic products in their socio-historical context
+- Deploy accurately established and discipline-specific techniques of analysis and enquiry in the exploration of Italian literary and cinematic products in their socio-historical context;

-4) To make use of high-level secondary material, including articles from peer-reviewed journals and other reputable sources, with a view to understanding the uncertainty and ambiguity surrounding the discipline.
+- Make use of high-level secondary material, including articles from peer-reviewed journals and other reputable sources, with a view to understanding the uncertainty and ambiguity surrounding the discipline;

-5) To assess the narrative techniques of film; the structure of montage and the literary value of a screenplay in the works of Italian film-makers inspired by books.
+- Assess the narrative techniques of film, the structure of montage and literary value of a screenplay in the works of Italian film-makers inspired by books.